epfl-ada/ada-2023-project-theavengers2023/docs/index.md

 <iframe src="assets/plots/Beta_Values_and_confidence_intervals2.html" width="800" height="500" frameborder="0" position="relative"></iframe>

-The revised model maintained statistical significance, and a majority of the independent variables demonstrated a significant impact on log-revenue.
-Hence, within a movie group sharing the same language, country of production, and budget magnitude, we still discern an impact of the actor count on log-revenue.
+The revised model maintained statistical significance and a majority of the independent variables demonstrated a notable impact on log-revenue.
+Hence, we still discern an impact of the actor count on log-revenue within a movie group sharing the same language, country of production and budget magnitude.

-We conclude that within the selected movie group sharing the same language, country, and budget magnitude, we observe a meaningful impact of actor count on log revenue.
+We conclude that within the selected movie group sharing the same language, country and budget magnitude, we observe a meaningful impact of actor count on log revenue.
 However, it is essential to note that these findings may not be universally applicable to other groups due to the inability to establish clean matches.

 ----------------------------
 ### Prediction of the revenue in function of a set of variables

-The objective of this section is to construct models enabling us to forecast movie revenue by considering dependent variables such as the number of actors, the movie genre, the country of production, and other relevant factors.
+The objective of this section is to construct models enabling us to forecast movie revenue by considering dependent variables such as the number of actors, the movie genre, the country of production and other relevant factors.
 Within our dataset, numerous categorical and numerical variables capture our interest.
 Consequently, we generate dummy variables for each categorical variable.

-#### Method 1 : Monte Carlo iterations with Linear regressions
+#### Method 1 : Monte Carlo iterations with Linear regression

-Now, we have the following method, we iterate 1000 times.
-Each iteration unfolds as follows :
-We divide our dataset in train/test set, a fundamental step for model evaluation.
+Now, we have the following method that consists of applying a 1000 iterations.
+In each of them, we divide our dataset in train/test set.That is a fundamental step for model evaluation.
 We perform an OLS regression with the train set.
-Then, we calculate the out-of-sample (with the test set) R2.
+Then, we calculate the out-of-sample (with the test set) R<sup>2</sup>.
 This metric gauges how well our model generalizes to unseen data.
-After each iteration, we meticulously document the out-of-sample R2, allowing us to construct a distribution.
+After each iteration, we meticulously document the out-of-sample R<sup>2</sup>, allowing us to construct a distribution.
 This distribution gives a great picture of the model's performance variability.
 Below is our resulting plot :

 <iframe src="assets/plots/metlenomquetuveux.html" width="800" height="600" frameborder="0" position="relative"></iframe>

-The distribution of R2 values provides us with valuable insights into the stability and reliability of our forecasting models.
-We can see from the plot above that the average R2 is 0.22.
+The distribution of R<sup>2</sup> values provides us with valuable insights into the stability and reliability of our forecasting models.
+We can see from the plot above that the average R<sup>2</sup> is 0.22.

 #### Method 2 : Iterations using Random Forest